Closing the Social Inequality Gap in the Philippines

 "The key to reducing inequality is better education, better healthcare, social safety nets and higher and broader economic growth, especially in agriculture," Edwin Lacierda, a spokesman for the president of the Philippines, said in a news briefing in Manila earlier this year.

-The government of the Philippines is working to expand access to education, health care and land ownership among the country's poorest families, but the road to recovery and improved equality is long.
+The government of the Philippines is working to expand access to health care, education and land ownership among the country's poorest families, but the road to recovery and improved equality is long.
 To aid in these efforts, ChildFund has worked to provide increased resources to children in need and help them break the cycle of poverty.

 Last year, we provided home- and center-based early childhood development services to more than 8,000 children in the Philippines' poorest provinces.
 Children enrolled in these programs receive nutritious food and educational opportunities, and parents are trained in areas like nutrition and basic health care.